 A bulletin board is just one easy way to add a touch of autumn to your classroom.
 It is not the only way.
 Let’s touch on a few more ways to set up a more inviting autumn space.
 One such method we enjoy is by decorating the blackboard and the front of the teacher’s desk.

 Blackboard/Desk and Door Fall Decor Ideas

 Fall bulletin boards work great, but sometimes you want a bit more than just an autumnal backdrop.
 Students learn best when they love the environment they’re in.
 Try to create a vibe that is equal parts cozy and interesting.
 One way to accomplish this in the classroom is to decorate your blackboard.
 While you can choose to use leftover pictures from your bulletin board or even a bit of border, there are other options on the table.
 Start with these fun options to get started:

 4. Buffalo Check Plaid Banner

 This rustic Buffalo Check Plaid Fall Banner was made for draping across the top of a blackboard or even the front of a teacher’s desk.
 Buy two or three and craft your unique spin on a garland.
 It adds visual interest but doesn’t take away from what’s going on in actual teaching.
 These would also work well on windows, at the door, or even above a special reading area.

 5. Fall Hanging Fans Decoration Ideas

 Paper Fall Hanging Fans are a great inexpensive way to add a bit of fall whimsy and visual interest to your classroom or at the classroom door.
-Hang these on the corners of blackboards, near doorways, or in the corners of the room.
-At the end of the season, fold the fans back up and store away for next year.
+Hang these on the corners of blackboards, near doorways, or in the room corners.
+At the end of the season, fold the fans back up and store them away for next year.